-\textit{6) Results on the TUT dataset:} Fig. \ref{fig:TUT dataset result} shows the visual results of all methods on the TUT dataset.
-We manually highlighted easily missed crack pixel areas with red boxes and misdetected non-crack pixel areas with yellow boxes.
-As list in Table \ref{tab:All results}, our method achieved excellent results on the TUT dataset, leading in all metrics.
+\textit{6) Results on the TUT dataset:} Figure \ref{fig:TUT dataset result} presents the visual results of all methods on the TUT dataset.
+Easily missed crack pixel areas are highlighted with red boxes, and misdetected non-crack pixel areas are indicated with yellow boxes.
+As shown in Table \ref{tab:TUT_Ours}, the proposed method achieved excellent results on the TUT dataset, leading in all metrics.
 Specifically, it outperformed the second-best methods on ODS, OIS, P, R, F1, and mIoU by 2.73\%, 2.18\%, 0.98\%, 0.51\%, 2.12\%, and 1.67\%, respectively.
-SimCrack \cite{jaziri2024designing} achieved the second-best results on ODS, OIS, F1, and mIoU, but as seen in Fig. \ref{fig:TUT dataset result}, its segmentation performance on some key details has room for improvement compared to our method.
+While SimCrack~\cite{jaziri2024designing} achieved the second-best results on ODS, OIS, F1, and mIoU, as observed in Figure \ref{fig:TUT dataset result}, its segmentation performance on certain key details exhibits room for improvement compared to the proposed method.

 Furthermore, most methods fail to suppress irrelevant background noise.
 In images of metal materials and turbine blades, our method effectively removes noise and accurately segments crack regions.
 In pipeline scenarios, our method can filter out timestamp watermarks, thanks to SCFM, which enables the model to focus on irregular, slender crack structures rather than irrelevant watermarks.
 Our method demonstrates excellent robustness and versatility, resulting in high-quality crack segmentation maps and adapting well to different scenarios.